Bulletin #2562, Native Trees and Shrubs for Maine Landscapes: Hazel Alder or Speckled Alder (Alnus incana ssp. rugosa)

 - small, woody, cone-like fruits persist in winter

 Speckled alder functions best when naturalized in sunny, wet areas, such as along streams or ponds or in wet spots of open woods.
-Its habit of sending out many suckers (vigorous vertical shoots emanating from the base of the plant) will eventually lead to formation of large colonies that function in anchoring the soil and preventing erosion.
+Its habit of sending out many suckers (vigorous vertical shoots emanating from the base of the plant) will eventually lead to the formation of large colonies that function in anchoring the soil and preventing erosion.

 Use it with other species that thrive in wet areas, including red maple (Acer rubrum), buttonbush (Cephalanthus occidentalis), and native willows (Salix spp.).
 Alder thickets are also often crowded with winterberry holly (Ilex verticillata) and mountain holly (Nemopanthus mucronatus).